-The source code of version 3.05 is available here (xorgens305.tar.gz) and here (xorgens305.zip).
+The source code of version 3.06 is available here (xorgens306.tar.gz) and here (xorgens306.zip).
 The theory is described in my paper .
-The only difference between versions 3.04 and 3.05 is a small correction to the comments (thanks to G. Weijers for this).
+The only difference between versions 3.04, 3.05 and 3.06 are a small correction to the comments regarding the constant weyl (thanks to G. Weijers for this) and a change in some declarations from int to unsigned int to avoid a compiler warning about comparison of signed and unsigned integers.

 xorgens has been tested using various statistical tests and appears to be satisfactory.
 However, we recommend that you do your own tests.